robotnoises/Doorman/README.md

 ### Feature detection vs. User-Agent

 One technique to detect a user's browser is by reading the `User-Agent`.
 When a browser sends a request to a server, the server should be able to identify the requesting browser by reading the User-Agent string in the request header.
-However, since [it is very easy for a user to change their User-Agent](http://www.howtogeek.com/113439/how-to-change-your-browsers-user-agent-without-installing-any-extensions/) and that they are, well, [actually pretty weird to begin with](http://webaim.org/blog/user-agent-string-history/), it is a widely-held belief that User-Agent is unreliable and should not be used for this purpose.
+However, since [it is very easy for a user to change their User-Agent](http://www.howtogeek.com/113439/how-to-change-your-browsers-user-agent-without-installing-any-extensions/) and they are, well, [actually pretty weird to begin with](http://webaim.org/blog/user-agent-string-history/), it is a widely-held belief that User-Agent is unreliable and should not be used for this purpose.

 **tl;dr**: you can ask a browser for its name, but it can lie.

 `Feature detection` is a reliable technique because you are literally testing to see if the requesting browser can do specific things not commonly found in older versions.

-### Getting started / Basic usage
+### Getting started

 1.)
-Get the latest version (note: this has not released yet!)
+Get the latest version

 2.)
-Include the script inside the `<head>` tag:
+Include the script inside of the `<head>` tag:

 ```
 <!doctype html>